Kiptooe/BBIT3.2C-A.I-GroupAssignment-2/README.md

-# BBIT3.2C-A.I-GroupAssignment-2
+# BBIT3.2C-A.I-Semester Project
-A group assignment to implement Classification and Regression A.I models using real life examples
+This is a group project that involves developing an AI model and deploying it to a mobile application.